rexao/john-smith-utils/README.md

 For Array Sync, it's required to setup an array of server on Discord first.

-Create as many servers as needed to accommodate the emotes (like ~10 of them).
+Create as many servers as needed to accommodate the emotes (~10 of them).

 It's recommended to put the array servers into a folder and place the folder on the topmost so that the emotes in the array show up as the default (as opposed to e.g. `:Pog~1:`).